User Interface Guide

 Sound File Menu

-The Sound File Menu allows you to browse and load sound files.
-The sound files and folders located in ~/Music/2020/Sounds
+The Sound File Menu lets you browse and load sound files.
+You can browse the sound files and folders in ~/Music/2020/Sounds from the User Library menu.
+You can also open sound files and folders by dragging and dropping them.

 Transport Control